bernardio5/bookie/README.md

 # bookie

-A set of Python scripts that operate on a the Project Gutenberg collection.
+<b>A set of Python scripts that operate on a the Project Gutenberg collection. </b>

+This is not a mirror of Project Gutenberg.

 Project Gutenberg hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
 They're doing fine, but as the recent action against the Internet Archive shows, all centalized publically-visible public-domain collections are one massive lawsuit from the "Writer's Guild" from obliteration.

 How I wish I had mined Google Books.
-Anyway, I have downloaded PG's content.
-This repo works with that data.

-This repo is not well-organized yet, because I am still feeling around for exactly what I want to do, and it's very much a side-project.

 In the repo you will be able to find:
 1) Code that traverses the PG bibliographics records set and parses those records into a Python object